OutSystems/docs-howtos/src/front-end/create-search-autocomplete/faq.md

     ![](images/autocomplete11.png)

-    In this case the Filter `Users.Name like "%"+Name_Search+"%"` only retrieves users whose `Name` Attribute includes what's typed in the Input Widget.
+    In this case the Filter `Users.Name like Name_Search+"%"` only retrieves users whose `Name` Attribute starts with what's typed in the Input Widget.

 1. Add an **Input\_AutoComplete\_ShowList** Server Action after the Aggregate.